-One of the first questions your pediatrician may ask after your son’s birth is whether you plan to have him circumcised.
-It’s a relatively common surgical procedure where your baby’s foreskin -- the hood of skin that covers the head of his penis -- is removed.
-If a baby is going to have the surgery, it’s usually done before he leaves the hospital, 2 or 3 days after birth.
+One of the first questions your pediatrician may ask after your son’s birth is whether you plan to have them circumcised.
+It’s a relatively common surgical procedure where your baby’s foreskin -- the hood of skin that covers the head of their penis -- is removed.
+If a baby is going to have the surgery, it’s usually done before they leave the hospital, 2 or 3 days after birth.
 If you’re considering it, here’s what you need to know.

 What Is It?

 The foreskin of the penis covers the glans, or head, of the penis.
 By cutting it off, the surgery exposes the end of the penis.